Watch the webinar now:

 What is ordering policy?

-The ordering policy comprises the strategic decisions and guidelines that control the ordering process in a company.
+The ordering policy comprises the strategic decisions and guidelines that control the ordering process optimization in a company.
 It determines how often orders are placed, the quantities ordered and the criteria for selecting suppliers.
 A well-defined ordering policy helps to optimize stock levels, shorten delivery times and reduce costs.

 Importance of the ordering policy for companies